ChiragAgg5k/suraksha-ai/docs/milestone 2.md

 ### Week 2
 - This week, we'll be concentrating on establishing the project's aims and objectives in light of the investigation and study completed last week.
 - A pair of team members will ascertain the precise issue that needs to be resolved or the use case that needs to be addressed.
-For example, we could develop an application that can recognise and categorise objects in real-time video streams or analyse images for object recognition.
+For example, we could develop an application that can recognize and categorize objects in real-time video streams or analyze images for object recognition.
 - Two additional team members will review the literature, look up current solutions or relevant fieldwork, and evaluate each one's advantages, disadvantages, and possible areas for development.
 - All members of the team will work together to plan the project's architecture and high-level components, defining the key components, data flow, and interactions between various system components, based on this research.
 - The team members will keep a project journal in which they will record our decisions, progress, and any issues or queries that come up during this week.